 What are Arts One and CAP?

 Arts One and CAP allow students to study together in small classes (between 20 and 100 students).
-Each brings courses and ideas together across different disciplines – for example literature, history, and philosophy – by focusing on a shared topic or theme.
+Each brings courses and ideas together across different disciplines – for example literature, history, psychology, economics, and philosophy – by focusing on a shared topic or theme.